 Known as one of the historical beauties of the world, Egypt offers a brilliant trip back in time to the land of the pharaohs.
 This year-round destination is rightly a favourite for history buffs.
 Uniquely preserved tombs and temples give a taste of Egyptian culture from thousands of years ago.
-But there is far more than just the past to explore on either a winter or summer holidays to Egypt.
-White sands and warm, clear waters are perfect for beach lovers.
-And a surprisingly vibrant nightlife makes Egypt a clubbing destination with a difference too.
+But there is far more than just the past to explore on either a winter or summer holiday to Egypt: white sands and warm, clear waters are also on offer for beach lovers among you.

-Among Egypt’s most popular resorts is the paradise of Sharm el-Sheikh.
+Among Egypt’s most popular resorts is the paradise of Hurghada.
 Sun-kissed beaches make it the perfect destination to relax with the whole family.
 Think unwinding on a sun lounger, keeping half an eye on the chilled waters of the Red Sea.
 Bliss.
 Those who are more energetic can dive right in and try a wide range of fun water sports.
 Hurghada is a superb spot for windsurfing, kitesurfing or scuba diving.

 After the sun sets and you toddle off to your hotel, there are plenty of great bars and restaurants to enjoy, so put your dancing shoes on for performances from top European DJs.

 You’re also never far from an iconic historical site wherever you are based in Egypt.
 The Valley of the Kings, the Pyramids, the burial site of Tutankhamun, and the Sphinx will all keep you plenty busy.
-After the ultimate in relaxing sightseeing?
-Many of these can be seen from the comfort of a Nile cruise.
+Another added bonus, many of these sights can be seen from the comfort of a Nile cruise.
+Whatever your holiday style, a spectacular holiday in Egypt awaits.